fulcrologic/fulcro/docs/index.md

 You can follow [@untanglefw](http://www.twitter.com/untangledfw) on twitter.

+## Companion Projects

+Untangled has a few companion projects that you should know about:

+- [Untangled Spec](https://github.com/awkay/untangled-spec): A BDD testing library that gives you powerful extensions and expressiveness over clj/cljs test.
+Written using Untangled.
+Can render hot-refreshed test results in a browser for both client and server!
+- [Untangled Template](https://github.com/awkay/untangled-template): A (forkable) repository that has a full-stack starter app, and includes a rename script.
+- [Getting Started Files](https://github.com/awkay/untangled-getting-started): A repository that has the source code for the Getting Started Guide.
+- [In The Large Files](https://github.com/awkay/untangled-in-the-large): A repository with the source code for the Untangled In the Large videos.

 ## Contributing

 Untangled is an open-source project that is currently my full-time endeavor.
 I hope you